mustaszewski/europarl-extract/README.md

 ## Third-party software

-EuroparlExtract uses the following third-party:
+EuroparlExtract uses the following third-party software:

 * A customisation of [ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok) by Rodrigo Agerri for sentence splitting and tokenisation.
 * The [Europarl Preprocessing Tools](http://www.statmt.org/europarl) by Philipp Koehn for sentence splitting and tokenisation.